openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 }
 ```

-### Passing a LocalStorage Instance as the Only Input Parameter into a Custom Component with No Attribute Defined
+1. If a custom component does not have any attribute defined, it can accept a LocalStorage instance as the only input parameter.

 ```ts
 let localStorage1: LocalStorage = new LocalStorage();